On this page...

 Many people feel that they are not "smart" enough.
-Wisdom is determined by your brain's thinking and cognition, so today I will share with you books about brain thinking and cognition so that you can re-understand the brain and improve your thinking.
+Wisdom is determined by your brain's thinking and cognition, so today I will share with you books about brain thinking and cognition so that you can understand the brain and improve your thinking.

 If there are no books in life, it seems that there is no warm sunshine; if there are no books in life, it is as if there are no delicious snacks; if there are no books in life, it seems that there is no cool breeze.
 For everyone, books are inseparable companions and mentors.